TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 --> It helps us in _ACTUALLY EXTRACTING USEFUL INSIGHTS from the processed data + some data visualisation capabilities_** 👍

 </br>

-## Design Considerations from a non-functional standpoint to optimize the second worflow:-

-I'll go component-wise, starting from KDA